Goblin Valley State Park: Climate

-Average daytime highs in the summer average between 90 and 105 F, though the low humidity, high elevation, and sparse vegetation allow evenings to cool off rapidly to about 50 F. Also, the intermittent summer monsoon arriving from the south can bring intense and localized thunderstorms.
-The rugged terrain and intense rainfall can lead to devastating flash floods, while the low humidity combined with gusty winds and frequent lightning can spark wildfires.
+Average daytime highs in the summer average between 90 and 105 F, though the low humidity, high elevation, and sparse vegetation allow evenings to cool off rapidly to about 50 F. The area is also prone to intense summer thunderstorms, flash floods, and wildfires from summer monsoons arriving from the south.
 Winters have colder temperatures and occasional snow, with temperatures above freezing most days, but often dropping as low as 10 F at night.
 The average precipitation is less than 8 in.

-Film
+In popular media

 Goblin Valley was prominently featured in the movie Galaxy Quest (1999) as an alien planet.
 The eroded sandstone dunes in the valley inspired the design of the fictional planet’s rock monsters.
+Portions of other films, including John Carter and City Slickers II, have also been filmed near or inside the park.